uclagiving/uclafund-site/wp-content/plugins/so-widgets-bundle/readme.txt

 The Widgets Bundle global interface is available at Plugins > SiteOrigin Widgets.
 Widgets can be enabled or disabled as needed.
 If a widget offers global settings, you can access those via the Settings button next to each applicable widget.

 == Changelog ==

+= 1.54.0 - 16 August 2023 =
+* Added a new setting called "Center Items" to the Features widget.
+This setting allows users to center the items if there are fewer features on a line than the maximum.
+* Added a new setting called "Skip Post if No Featured Image" to the Blog Portfolio widget.
+This setting allows users to skip posts without a featured image when the active template is set to "Portfolio".
+* Updated the SiteOrigin Installer.

 = 1.53.0 - 09 August 2023 =
 * Added multi-measurement support for the field margin in the Contact widget.